influxdata/docs-v2/content/v2.0/reference/cli/influx/org/members/add.md

 ---
 title: influx org members add
-description: The 'influx org members add' command adds a new member to an organization in InfluxDB.
+description: The `influx org members add` command adds a new member to an organization in InfluxDB.
 menu:
   v2_0_ref:
     name: influx org members add